pagopa/aks-microservice-chart-blueprint/charts/microservice-chart/README.md

 Name with non-core (critical: false):  my-app-non-core
 ```

+**NB:** When migrating a deployment from critical to non-critical, you will need to remove the old resource, since the name change will not allow you to update _in-place_ the old deployment

 ### Pod Scheduling Effects When `critical: false`

 When deploying a workload with `critical: false`, the chart automatically applies three cascading scheduling mechanisms: